craigd00/topic-sentiment-across-sn/timelog.md

 * *2 hours* Added the sentiment analyser to the reddit code, obviously not trained fully yet to classify
 * *3 hours* Set up Twitter API, similar style to reddit notebook too
 * *0.5 hour* Merged feature branches for reddit and twitter into develop branch
+* *1 hour* Tested and tried TikTok API again, not suitable, will not work